jwcook23/mssql_dataframe/README.md

 ### Insert from Dataframe

-100,000 records are inserted in approximately 2 seconds in a localhost database by utilizing the fast_executatemany functionality of pyodbc.
+100,000 records are inserted in approximately 2 seconds in a localhost database.

-Note.
+Note:

 1. since `include_timestamps=True` a new column named _time_insert is created automatically.

 ``` python